lwoggardner/taglib-simple/INTERNALS.md

 - Mutating interfaces all take Hash input to avoid exposing the complexity of the underlying TagLib structures.
 - Can be used directly if preferred over {TagLib::MediaFile}.

-#### C++ class TagLib::Ruby::IOStream (private)
+#### C++ class TagLib::Simple::IOStream (private)
-- Implements the abstract [TagLib::IOStream] interface over anything that quacks like a ruby IO and that is provided to {TagLib::Ruby::FileRef} constructor instead of a plain string file name.
+- Implements the abstract [TagLib::IOStream] interface over anything that quacks like a ruby IO and that is provided to {TagLib::Simple::FileRef} constructor instead of a plain string file name.

 #### Ruby class {TagLib::MediaFile}
-- Wraps {TagLib::Ruby::FileRef} with a more idiomatic Ruby interface.
+- Wraps {TagLib::Simple::FileRef} with a more idiomatic Ruby interface.
 - Quacks like a Hash where:
     - Symbol keys represent entries from Tag and AudioProperties
     - String keys represent keys into [TagLib::PropertyMap] or complex properties, e.g., 'TITLE', 'ARTIST'.